-As the first step in winning a Gold Ribbon, chapter historians must complete an original history of their chapter, with a minimum of five years of history.
-Thereafter the Gold Ribbon can be won for each additional minimum five years of history of the chapter.
-The ultimate goal is eventually recording or completing the chapter's history back to its founding, as well as key events that led up to the formation of the chapter.
+As the first step in winning a Gold Ribbon, a chapter must have completed an initial history of their chapter covering a minimum of five years of history.
+Generally, the chapter historian is responsible for writing the histories.
+Thereafter the Gold Ribbon can be won for each additional minimum five years of history of the chapter or for other histories as detailed in Future Submissions.
+The ultimate goal is to have a complete record of the chapter's history back to its founding, as well as key events that led up to the formation of the chapter, whether it is done all at once or over a period of years.